Italy allows 10 migrants to leave German Sea-Watch ship | DW | 16.06.2019

 Earlier on Saturday, the Italian coast guard had conducted a medical check on board, according to Sea-Watch spokesman Ruben Neugebauer.

-Several German cities had offered on Friday to take in the migrants, but it is the federal government in Berlin that decides in such matters.
+Several German cities had offered on Friday to take in the migrants, but it is the federal government that decides such matters.

 Salvini signs decree banning ship